1. Consider the lights

 Bathrooms can quickly become cluttered as each member of the family accumulates beauty products and accessories.
-Even if planning extra storage feels excessive, you’ll probably find you need every inch of shelf space.
+Even if planning extra storage feels excessive, you’ll probably find you need every inch of the bathroom shelf space.
+Include a simple bathroom robe hook on the back of the bathroom door to utilise an otherwise unusable space.
 Browse the options in the Mico Bathroom Book – an amazing source of modern designs and decor ideas with plenty of mirrored cabinets and vanities.

 3. Save money by utilising paint

 Tiling is beautiful but expensive.
 With good planning, you could avoid tiling altogether and simply use paint to beautify your space, possibly saving you thousands.
 Other options include glass – which can feature painted imagery – and bold patterned wallpaper.

 4. Think carefully about grout